danielpmorton/pyastrobee/readme.md

 - [ ] Try out adding a small anchor object to the handle - see dedo anchor utils.
 Make it a small nonzero mass
 - [ ] Figure out if it's the combination of nonmanifoldity and self-collision that cauese the issues
 - [ ] Try flipping all of the face normals on the non-manifold mesh
-- [ ] Update docs and bashrc, etcetera - switch from conda to pyenv!!
 - [ ] Change pybullet version back to most recent in the pyenv astrobee env?
 - [ ] Get dedo pointcloud stuff working
 - [ ] Work on improving bag meshes